 By the shore, we spied a pair of Egyptian geese with a large brood of goslings, and I couldn't resist capturing some photos.
 In the distance behind the geese we could just see the top of a church (more on that in a moment).

 During our cruise, we were lucky enough to have six fantastic sightings!
-The ospreys flew close enough to see with the naked eye, but as on our previous osprey cruises, not close enough to get great photos with the equipment I had at that time.
+The ospreys flew close enough to see with the naked eye, but as on our previous osprey cruises, not close enough to get great photos with the equipment I owned back then.
 An issue that my husband kindly resolved as an extra birthday gift a few days later!

-In addition to the ospreys, we saw other birds while on the reservoir.
-These included cormorants, common terns, tufted ducks, great crested grebes, Canada geese and numerous gulls.
+Besides the ospreys, we saw other birds while on the reservoir.
+These included cormorants, common terns, tufted ducks, great crested grebes, Canada geese, and many gulls.